From $80K to $100K per Month: The 6-Month Leadership Transition

 After: Founder-led business.
 Growth happens through systems.

-More importantly, she’s positioned for $100K→$120K.
-The foundation’s different now.
-She’s not working in the business.
-She’s working on the business.
-And that work multiplies.
+More importantly, she’s now positioned for $100K→$120K, because the foundation is different: she’s no longer working in the business; she’s working on the business, and that work multiplies.

 The businesses that scale past $100K aren’t the ones where the founder gets better at operations.
 They’re the ones where the founder exits operations completely and moves to a strategic altitude.